 Through all her work, yoga has been a constant—helping to fuel and sustain her activism even during the most challenging of times.
 She was brought up by a mother that infused yoga and vedic philosophy into growing up.
 She has studied Kundalini, Hatha and Iyengar yoga in Rishikesh and Kathmandu, and Bikram and Sivananda yoga in San Francisco.
 Kavitha moved to the Hudson Valley in 2001 and has been thrilled to discover the joys of a Vinyasa practice.
 She had the honor of going through a two-year teacher training with Jonji Provenzano of River Cloud School of Yoga, and informal training with Alex Auder of Moksha.
 Kavitha has been teaching yoga at Sadhana in Hudson, Half Moon Yoga Barn in Millbrook, and Moksha/Satya since 2003, and teaches yoga at retreats for activists and service workers.

-Liz Levine has practiced yoga for over thirty years, beginning in the early eighties when her mom opened a yoga/aerobics studio on Long Island.
+Liz has practiced yoga for over thirty years, beginning in the early eighties when her mom opened a yoga/aerobics studio on Long Island.
 As a runner and student she realized early on that yoga was the perfect path for her.
-She is grateful for the fabulous teachers who have guided her deeper into the practice: Beryl Bender Birch, Thom Birch, Jonji Provenzano and more recently Sondra Loring, Jessie Lee Montague, Ragunath Cappo and Baron Baptiste.
+She is grateful for the fabulous teachers who have guided her deeper into the practice: Beryl Bender Birch, Thom Birch, Jonji Provenzano and more recently Sondra Loring, Jessie Lee Montague, Ragunath Cappo, Paige Elenson and Baron Baptiste.

-Since 2008 she has been honored to complete teacher trainings with Sondra, Jessie and Ragunath, and Level 1 training with Baron Baptiste.
+Since 2008 she has been honored to complete teacher trainings with Sondra, Jessie and Ragunath, and is nearly certified in Baptiste Yoga.
 Liz’s Vinyasa classes teach students to develop a love for yoga with all that it has to offer.
 She is a physician who specializes in Internal Medicine and has started a program to teach yoga and meditation to health care providers.

 Rachel has been practicing yoga for over 12 years.
 She studied with a number of outstanding teachers at Jivamukti Yoga School in NYC before moving to the Hudson Valley where her practice continued at Satya Yoga Center.
 Rachel completed Satya’s 200 hour Teacher Training course in 2010 with co-directors Sondra Loring & Jessie Lee Montague.
 Rachel is known for her vigorous Vinyasa style asana class, incorporating chanting, and music to help the student tone the body, quiet the mind and move closer to their center.
 When she’s not teaching Yoga, Rachel can be found spending time with her daughter or selling real estate in an office down the street from Satya.